Jason-chen-taiwan/attack-with-coed-copilot/README.md

 ## Security Notice

-This application includes some intentionally vulnerable components for educational purposes (like the pickle file upload feature and ping tool).
-In a production environment, additional security measures would be necessary.
+This version demonstrates secure coding practices.
+The repository will be published as part of academic research showing how Copilot can potentially generate insecure code patterns.
+This research is strictly for educational purposes to help developers and researchers understand and prevent security vulnerabilities.
+The findings will be published in an upcoming academic paper.In a production environment, additional security measures would be necessary.

-## License

-[Specify your license here]